Is it really important to start a WordPress website?

 - Image Credits: Elegant Themes

 As mentioned above, plugins are the core of making your WordPress website what you want it to be.
-Plugins allow you to add functionality and features to your websites, such as an SEO optimizer, image compression, social media widgets and sharing tools, e-commerce tools, payment integrations and more.
+Plugins allow you to add functionality and features to your websites, such as an SEO optimizer, image compression, social media widgets, and sharing tools, e-commerce tools, payment integrations and more.
 The drag-and-drop builders used to customize themes are plugins, as well as the Loginizer that limits sign-in attempts.
 These are functions to your site that make it work the way you want it to, and the best thing about them is that you can add all these functions to your site without writing a single line of code!

-How to Install WordPress Plugin?
+How to Install a WordPress Plugin?

 You can find just about any function you need for your website in the form of a plugin, and just like with WordPress themes, there are two main ways to find plugins.
 The first main way is in your WordPress backend, under Plugins > Add New.
 Simply click that and go to the plugin directory where you can see thousands of plugins available.
 If you want to see an even more extensive and organized version of the WordPress plugin library, you can go to WordPress.org and search plugins directly from there.